SQL++ Query Strings

 - The optional

-argument to provide an alias name for a property.
-Each property can be aliased by putting theAS <alias name>
+ASargument to provide an alias name for a property.
+Each property can be aliased by putting theAS <alias name>after the column name.

 Select Wildcard